“My daughter is a person. She’s not a chinning bar for me to build my character with. She doesn’t have cerebral palsy in order to teach me a lesson.”

-Alice’s schoolteacher handwriting greeted Gretchen when she flipped through the mail that evening.
+Alice’s schoolteacher handwriting greeted Gretchen in the stack of mail that evening.
 Oh Alice, Gretchen snorted pleasurably.
 I couldn’t have picked a better card myself.

 Underneath the card’s summary appreciation for maternal sacrifices, physical and emotional, Alice had written, “Thought you might like to see the enclosed item right now.
 I think it confirms that we are related.
 I cannot take credit for why you are who you are but I did have a hand in it.
 Then again, you were always a rotten child.
 Not that I had anything to do with that.
 Love, Mom.

 The letter was her mother’s same handwriting.
 Cheered, Gretchen set to reading it.
 It was dated from May 1970 and addressed to a Desmond Wallace, Chair of Fundraising Operations for the National Cerebral Palsy Association.
 Oh dear.Continue reading →

 Every time Gretchen saw the DNR forms on her desk at home, a wave of resentment rose.
 How did she know what it was like to use a feeding tube?
 Or a ventilator?
 Or have minimal brain function, for god’s sake?
 It was like asking an eight year-old to sign up for – or against – puberty.